TRODELVY Powder for solution for infusion Ref.[28090] Active ingredients: Sacituzumab govitecan

 Hypersensitivity

 Sacituzumab govitecan can cause severe and life-threatening hypersensitivity (see section 4.8).
-Anaphylactic reactions have been observed in clinical trials with sacituzumab govitecan and the use of sacituzumab govitecan is contraindicated in patients with a known hypersensitivity to sacituzumab govitecan (see section 4.3).
+Anaphylactic reactions have been observed in clinical studies with sacituzumab govitecan and the use of sacituzumab govitecan is contraindicated in patients with a known hypersensitivity to sacituzumab govitecan (see section 4.3).

 Pre-infusion treatment, including antipyretics, H1 and H2 blockers, or corticosteroids (e.g. 50 mg hydrocortisone or equivalent, orally or intravenously), for patients receiving sacituzumab govitecan is recommended.
 Patients should be closely observed for infusion-related reactions during each sacituzumab govitecan infusion and for at least 30 minutes after completion of each infusion.
 The infusion rate of sacituzumab govitecan should be slowed down or infusion interrupted if the patient develops an infusion-related reaction.
 Sacituzumab govitecan should be permanently discontinued if life-threatening infusion-related reactions occur (see section 4.2).